Adverse event reporting of cell, tissue or gene therapy products (CTGTP)

 • Results from studies which may negatively impact the efficacy of the product.

-AEs of unregistered products imported via Special Access Route (SAR)
+Adverse events of unregistered products imported via special access route

 Lack of efficacy of a product